openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 	NodeSelector map[string]string `json:"nodeSelector,omitempty"`
 }

-// MetricsConfig is for configuring Prometheus metrics behavior. type MetricsConfig struct {
-	// port for exposing Prometheus metrics on 0.0.0.0 on path '/metrics'.
-	// +kubebuilder:default:="9402"
-	// +optional
-	Port string `json:"port,omitempty"`

-	// service is for configuring the metrics server specifics.
-	// +optional
-	Service *MetricServiceConfig `json:"service,omitempty"`
-}

-// MetricServiceConfig is for confuring the metrics server specifics. type MetricServiceConfig struct {
-	// enabled when set will create a Service resource to expose metrics endpoint.
-	// +kubebuilder:default:=false
-	// +optional
-	Enabled bool `json:"enabled,omitempty"`

-	// serviceType of the service resource created for metrics.
-	// +kubebuilder:default:="ClusterIP"
-	// +optional
-	ServiceType corev1.ServiceType `json:"serviceType,omitempty"`

-	// serviceMonitor is for configuring the service monitor specifics
-	// for the metrics service.
-	// +optional
-	ServiceMonitor *MetricsServiceMonitorConfig `json:"serviceMonitor,omitempty"`
-}

-// MetricsServiceMonitorConfig is for configuring the service monitor specifics
-// for the metrics service.
-type MetricsServiceMonitorConfig struct {
-	// enabled when set creates Prometheus ServiceMonitor resource for approver-policy.
-	// +kubebuilder:default:=false
-	// +optional
-	Enabled bool `json:"enabled,omitempty"`

-	// prometheusInstance name to set the value for the "prometheus" label on the ServiceMonitor.
-	// +kubebuilder:default:="default"
-	// +optional
-	PrometheusInstance string `json:"prometheusInstance,omitempty"`

-	// interval defines periodicity the Prometheus will scrape for metrics.
-	// +kubebuilder:default:="10s"
-	// +optional
-	Interval time.Duration `json:"interval,omitempty"`

-	// scrapeTimeout defines timeout on each metric probe request.
-	// +kubebuilder:default:="5s"
-	// +optional
-	ScrapeTimeout time.Duration `json:"scrapeTimeout,omitempty"`

-	// labels to add to the ServiceMonitor resource.
-	// +optional
-	Labels map[string]string `json:"labels,omitempty"`
-}

 // CertManagerConfig is for configuring cert-manager specifics. type CertManagerConfig struct {
 	// issuerRef contains details to the referenced object used for